runxel/GDL-sublime/README.md

 `! ---------------------------------------------------------------------- !`

 I hardly encourage you to either modify the snippets, so they will suit your needs; or to make new ones.
+You will find all the shipped snippets in the "Snippets" folder.

+## Usage – again?
+But further...
+This Sublime Text packages got accompanied by [GDLnucleus](http://www.opengdl.org/Default.aspx?tabid=9748) (_not free_).
+GDLnucleus is a assistant program which enables you to send your changes live to ArchiCAD from Sublime Text.
+It can be understood as a ST-project handler integrated with a link to the LP_XMLConverter, which comes with ArchiCAD.
+See the page for more details.

 ## Getting Started With Sublime Text
 New to Sublime?
 Then I can recommend the excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).

 ## ~~TO DO LIST~~